-Video is one of the fastest-growing sources of data with rich semantic information, and advances in deep learning have made it possible query this information with near-human accuracy.
+Video is one of the fastest-growing sources of data with rich semantic information, and advances in deep learning have made it possible to query this information with near-human accuracy.
 However, inference remains prohibitively expensive: the most powerful GPU cannot run the state of the art at real time.

 Daniel Kang is a PhD student in the Stanford InfoLab, where he is supervised by Peter Bailis and Matei Zaharia.
 Daniel’s research interests lie broadly at the intersection of machine learning and systems.
 Currently, he is working on deep learning applied to video analysis.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com